IHackIConquer/My-notes-on-Cyber/Sudo Security Bypass.md

 # This is day 2
 of trying to understand how github formating works.
 Figured out that you need to put ".md" at the end of your file for formatting to kick in.
 I just looked up what md stands for.....
 "MarkDown" :expressionless:

-Using this [resource](https://github.com/adam-p/markdown-here/wiki/markdown-cheatsheet "Cheatsheet") for all the markdown stuff
+Using this [resource](https://github.com/adam-p/markdown-here/wiki/markdown-cheatsheet "Cheatsheet") and [emojis cheatsheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/github-actions-auto-update/README.md) for all the markdown stuff
 Currently listening to [Yellow Cherry Jam](https://www.youtube.com/watch?v=jOezCfUe8Wg "Relaxing Music For Sleep & Anxiety Relief - On YouTube")

 ------